muhaylosemenyuk/celestiabridgeexplorer/README.md

 > "Show the top 5 delegators for validator X with a balance greater than 1,000,000 TIA"

-- The LLM generates a plan: selects the endpoint, adds a filter, aggregation, and parameter substitution.
+- The LLM generates a plan: selects the endpoint, adds filters, aggregation, and parameter substitution.
 - The APIExecutor executes all steps, passing results between queries as needed.
 - The answer is returned in a user-friendly format, in the user's language.